zippy84/vtkbool/README.md

 - correctness depends on the polygon-defining normals (use vtkPolyDataNormals if you have problems with incorrect orientations)
 - PointData is not preserved - you have to do your own mapping
+- the Decomposer may produce sharp angled triangles

 ## Todo